gourav-sg/archpatterns/README.md

 * dry-run - to generate the run files
 * force-run - to override the run files

+# creating the environment
+* trying to create a _databricks_ cluster and seeing whether we can make a JDBC connection to it

 # reference
 * __documentation__ : https://spark.apache.org/docs/latest/api/python/pyspark.ml.html#module-pyspark.ml.linalg